Firmware Power Saving: Using Auto-Dim and Sleep Functions

 The Mechanics of Power States: Sleep vs. Standby

 Understanding the difference between power states is critical for maintaining a responsive workflow.
-In a "Standby" or "Ready" state, the light's microcontroller remains fully active, polling for wireless signals or sensor inputs.
+In a "Standby" or "Ready" state, the light's microcontroller remains active, polling for wireless signals or sensor inputs.
 In a "Sleep" state, the device enters a low-power mode where most non-essential systems are powered down.

 Wake-Up Latency and the "Hot Start" Advantage